About arc42

 WebApp |

-Delivers the graphical user interface and communicates with backend services to handle user actions and requests.
-Located in |
+Delivers the graphical user interface and communicates with the backend services to handle user actions and requests.
+Located in the /webapp directory. |

 Users Service |